 Not anymore.
 The birth and rise of disruptive companies like Virgin, AirB&B and UBER are each an example of successful challenges to the establishment.
 How can we as filmmakers challenge the establishment and get our movies made and seen?

-Do this right and you will be celebrated at Wall Street and the City of London celebrate the likes of Amazon, Facebook, Snapchat and so on.
+Do this right and you will be celebrated at Wall Street and the City of London as they celebrate the likes of Amazon, Facebook, Snapchat and so on.

 The internet and its myriad of channels have created a useful way for collaborators to engage across oceans and time zones.
 Never before has the globe felt as much as a village as it does now.